willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 *GitHub flow is a branch-based workflow that supports teams and projects where deployments are made regularly* - GitHub

-The GitHub flow lets us deliver value in a reliable stream of changes, while ensuring quality standards at control gates - via pull requests.
+The [GitHub flow](https://guides.github.com/introduction/flow/) lets us deliver value in a reliable stream of changes, while ensuring quality standards at control gates - via pull requests.
 In a GitHub flow the master branch should always be deployable to production, changes are introduced via branches directly from the master branch.
 The steps of the GitHub flow are as follows:
 1. Branch - start by making a feature or fix branch, name it accordingly.
 This way the branches end up like a feature road map.
 Makes it very easy to overlook progress and discuss around.
 2. Commit - make commits often to your branch.
-Makes it easy to revert.
+Makes it easy to revert and track history.
+Commit messages should be short and concise.
+The commit structure should be agreed upon and documented by the Team.
 3. Create a pull request - when you have pushed your code to the repo and are ready to review it, make a pull request.
 This will initiate CI test and make the code ready for review by the team.
 4. Discuss and review - request a review of your code changes, address general or line-level comments and make necessary changes accordingly.
 When the branch is reviewed and tested you are ready for deployment.
 5. Deploy - before merging code, deploy directly to production or a test server, which ever suit your business best.
 If the build breaks or issues arise you can always deploy the main/master branch instead.
 Continuous Deployment with Docker Images makes this process a lot easier and safer.